Basic operations with tables

 In the Database tool window, select a data source and navigate to .

-In the Create New Table dialog, specify table settings (columns, keys, indices, foreign keys).
+In the Create New Table dialog, specify table settings (columns, keys, indexes, foreign keys).

 Delete a table

 To delete a table, right-click the table and select DROP (N/A).

 You can set additional options for the code that is generated in the SQL Preview field:

 Qualify objects with schema names: adds a schema name to the table name.
 You can qualify a table when you have two and more tables with identical names in different schemes.
 This option has the following parameters:

 Auto: automatically qualifies table names if you have more than two identical table names in different schemes.